Skip to content

 What does regulatory assets mean?

-Costs the company has spent that regulators have agreed can be recovered from customers in future billing periods.
+Costs the company has spent that regulators have allowed it to recover from customers in the future.